Tonkatsu koko made yaru ka

 🐷 Tonkatsu / 📍 Gaienmae

-The third restaurant from Malca's Tsukasa Kitano (the second was Mochio) and the newest quality tonkatsu restaurant in Tokyo opened last week on Friday 8th March.
+The third restaurant from Malca's Tsukasa Kitano (the second was Mochio) and the newest quality tonkatsu restaurant in Tokyo.

 The restaurant is located in the former premises of Tempura Motoyoshi.
 Motoyoshi-san relocated to Ebisu in 2022.
 The Gaienmae restaurant was run by Motoyoshi-san's sous chef, Hiroki Matoba.
 But, along with Tempura Motoyoshi Imo in Ebisu, the restaurant closed at the end of 2023.
 Matoba-san is set to open a tempura restaurant in Kanazawa in 2024.